Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Modelling the SED

 \citet{Done13} approximated this by using the tabulated relativistic transfer functions for each emission region separately, as also used by \citet{Porquet19}.
 However, this is only an approximation as the spectrum emitted from each region changes shape as a function of radius.
 Additionally the tabulated transfer functions are normalised to unity, i.e. they redistribute photon energy but conserve photon rate.
 This is not accurate: photons in the inner disc are time dilated, and lightbending means that many of these are deflected away from the observers line of sight.
 Here instead we do the transfer from each annulus explicitly, avoiding approximations, and use the intrinsic normalisation of the transfer functions.
 We use the {\sc kynconv} transfer functions \citep{Dovciak04} as these have a parameter switching the normalisation to intrinsic (unlike {\sc kdblur}: \citealt{Laor91} which does not include a switch, or {\sc relconv}: \citealt{Dauser14} where the code has to be recompiled with the switch set outside of {\sc xspec} as an environment variable).

-To calculate the SED seen by a distant observer we first calculate the rest frame emission from each annulus, following {\sc agnsed} \citepalias{Kubota18}, as described in the previous section.
-The emission from each annulus is then convolved with {\sc kyconv}, to give the annular emission seen by a distant observer, before we add each contribution together to create the total SED.
+To calculate the SED seen by a distant observer we first calculate the comoving emission from each annulus, following {\sc agnsed} \citepalias{Kubota18}, as described in the previous section.
+This is then convolved with {\sc kyconv}, to give the annular emission seen by a distant observer, before we add each contribution together to create the total SED.
 We work with an internal radial grid which is sufficiently fine that the emissivity is approximately constant across an annulus (see Appendix A. for details).
-Since our code calculates the rest-frame emissivity profile internally we set the emissivity indexes in {\sc kyconv} to $0$ (i.e {\sc kyconv} is forced to assume constant emission across an annulus).
+Since our code calculates the comoving emissivity profile internally we set the emissivity indexes in {\sc kyconv} to $0$ (i.e {\sc kyconv} is forced to assume constant emission across an annulus).

+The disc transfer functions are clearly appropriate for the outer standard disc and warm Compton regions, but only approximately capture the general relativistic effects on the hot flow (see Fig. \ref{fig:mod_geom}).
+We sketch this as a spherical region, but hot flow is more likely to have density and dissipation concentrated towards the midplane (see e.g. \citealt{liska22}).
+Nevertheless, it should be rotating at close to Keplerian, and have emissivity peaking close to the black hole, so the disc transfer functions give an estimate of the expected general relativistic effects.